Gas grill not getting hot enough? Get your propane grill back on track with these common heat problems and how to fix them.

 If the thermometer is broken, you have some options.
 You can look for a replacement part, or you can retrofit a compatible thermometer.
 Some people prefer to rely just on meat probes and take the internal temperature of the meat, but an external gauge is always useful.

 The regulator hose controls the gas flowing into the grill and is where the safety device that activates bypass mode is situated.
+The most common gas grill regulator problems lead to low flames, uneven heat across your grates, and even line leaks.

 Check if there are obvious visible signs of damage on the regulator hose, as well as any hissing noise that could suggest a leak.
 If you find that there’s damage or significant wear to the hose, you should order a replacement immediately.
 Fortunately, replacement regulator hoses are easy to find in stores or online (like this one on Amazon).
 Ensure you buy one that is compatible with your propane grill.